THERE ARE THOUSANDS AND THOUSANDS OF FOOD BLOGS, BUT ONLY ONE CULINARY NO-NO

 Gillingham died at his home in Minnesota while lifting weights in 2011.
 He was 67.

 Inducted into the Packers Hall of Fame in 1982, Gillingham was Green Bay’s first-round draft choice and 13th overall in 1966 from the University of Minnesota.
-He played off the bench as a rookie and took veteran Fuzzy Thurston’s spot during the 1967 season opposite All-Pro Kramer during the Vince Lombardi era.
+He played off the bench as a rookie and took veteran Fuzzy Thurston’s spot in the 1967 season opposite All-Pro Kramer during the Vince Lombardi era.
 Gillingham was a five-time Pro Bowler, six-time All Pro and played in 128 regular-season games for the Packers.

 Here’s a thought, prompted by the Packer schedule this year.